jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 **How does is work?** A proxy is dinamically defined, so when the static method `Mockito.when()` is called, the method passed is stored.
 Then, when `thenReturn()` is called, the value is also stored to the saved method.
 Finally, if the same proxy method with the same parametes is called again it will return the stored value this time.

-You can stub the same method multiple times:
+You can also stub the same method multiple times:

 ```java
 when(fooRepository.getNumber(0)).thenReturn(8);
 when(fooRepository.getNumber(1)).thenThrow(new ArrayIndexOutOfBoundsException());
 ```

-Mockito also has other static methods that can be combined with the `when()` method like the one used in the previous example `.thenThrow()`.
+Mockito also has other static methods that can be combined with `when()` method, like the one used in the previous example `.thenThrow()`.

 Method | Description
 ---------|----------